Does The 'Southern Charm' Cast Feel Comfortable Speaking Freely To Charleston Police In The Ravenel Case?

 — WWHL (@BravoWWHL) May 21, 2018

-Last night Southern Charm cast members Kathryn Dennis and Craig Conover were on the late night Bravo show Watch What Happens Live with host Andy Cohen, and before the show got underway, both Dennis and Conover read statements seemingly crafted by a lawyer to explain why they would not talk about Ravenel.
+Last night, Southern Charm cast members Kathryn Dennis and Craig Conover were on the late night Bravo show Watch What Happens Live with host Andy Cohen, and before the show got underway, both Dennis and Conover read statements seemingly crafted by a lawyer to explain why they would not talk about Ravenel.

 Kathryn started by expressing concern for the couple’s two children.